ajistyle/Storm/README.md

 # Storm

-Use Strom Extract data from Kafka and Save in HDFS.
+With Storm to extract data from the kafka and write HDFS.